kartoza/TheKartozaHandbook/docs/src/development/resources/gcp/index.md

   - sudo snap install google-cloud-sdk.

 If the user will be making use of Apache-beam (Data flow pipeline), do the following to be able to run code locally:
-- Open the console;
+- Open the console
-- pip install wheel;
+- pip install wheel
 - Installing Apache-beam differs for Windows and Linux:
-  - Windows: pip install “apache-beam[gcp]”; and
+  - Windows: pip install “apache-beam[gcp]”
-  - Linux: pip install ‘apache-beam[gcp]’.
+  - Linux: pip install ‘apache-beam[gcp]’

 > Take note that Windows uses a souble-quote, Linux uses a single-quote.